 Yes.
 Defrost the artichoke hearts before using them.

-Roasted Halibut With Artichokes And Lemon
+Roasted Halibut With Capers And Lemon

 Do You Want to Save This Recipe?